rediacc/www/src/content/docs/en/cli/api-reference/list.md

 - Token must be active and not expired
 - User account must be activated
 - Token rotation required for security
-- Users can only view users from their own company
+- Users can only view users from their own organization
 - Administrators can see all users and their vault data
 - Non-administrators can only see users who share at least one team with them
 - Vault data (sensitive information) only visible to administrators
 - Shows permission groups (Administrators, Users, or Bridges)
-- Company boundary enforcement prevents cross-company visibility
+- Organization boundary enforcement prevents cross-organization visibility